Frugghi/TweetSpark/README.md

 - Run `vagrant destroy` to destroy the cluster

 #### Environment
-Currently the script set up a cluster of 1 master node and 3 slave node with 64bit CentOS 7, Java 7u79, Hadoop 2.7.1 and Spark 1.6.0 (without Hadoop).
+Currently the script set up a cluster of 1 master node and 3 slave nodes with 64bit CentOS 7, Java 7u79, Hadoop 2.7.1 and Spark 1.6.0 (without Hadoop).

-You can modify the environment editing the `Vagrantfile`.
+You can configure the cluster in `Vagrantfile`.

 #### Web UI
 You can check the following URLs to monitor the Hadoop daemons: